GiovFiordeponti/GuitarOntology/README.md

 # GuitarOntology
-A guitar ontology written in OWL
+A guitar ontology written in OWL, using [Protégé](https://protege.stanford.edu/)